 Returning to work from injury before you’re fully fit can be detrimental to your productivity.
-If you’re not functioning to the best of your ability, you’re not only jeopardising your contract, but your reputation, too.
+If you’re not functioning to the best of your ability, you’re jeopardising your contract, and your reputation!

-With a well thought out income protection plan in place, you ensure you convalesce at your own pace.
-And, when you’re ready to return to work, you’re fit enough to do yourself and your client justice.
+With a considered income protection plan in place, you ensure you convalesce at your own pace.
+Then, you’re fit enough to do yourself and your client justice when you’re ready!
 Read more.

 Critical Illness Cover for Contractors

 The responsibility of working for yourself adds more pressure to a role than permies would feel doing the same job.
 In addition to running a business, you’re 100% responsible for meeting deadlines and completing your contract.

 None of us are immune to critical illness.
 By ensuring you’re covered should you succumb to such a tragedy, that’s one less pressure bearing down on you.
 Our overview has the details.
 Read More.